felixnehrke-tradedoubler/greasemonkey-scripts/README.md

 script replaces the webplayer and the hundreds of anoying popups by a direct download-prompt to view the episode in the video player of your choice.

+Currently the following video-providers are supported (others will come soon):
+- gorillavid.in

-To experience this enhancement you need [Greasemonkey](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/) or [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) and have to install the following script.
+To enhance your experience you need [Greasemonkey](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/) or [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) and have to install the following script.